 There are so many places to visit for the tourists from several parts of the world, mainly tourists from India, Nepal and Bhutan crowd here to enjoy the scenic beauty and also for trade reasons.
 There are some attractive places, which can be visited in a single day.
 The Zangtho Pelri Lhakhang is located in the middle of the town, which can easily be covered by walking only.

-You can also have a relaxing morning or evening walk on the bank of the Torsa River.
+You can also have a relaxing morning or evening walk on the banks of the Torsa River.
 It’s a great side for photography as well.
 There is a basketball court.
 There is an amazing place where two streams of Torsa meet, it’s another famous tourist spot.

 The crocodile farm is just 20 minutes away from the main town.
 You have to cross the Bhutan gate if you come to Jaigaon by car.
 The Karbandi Gompa is the main attraction of the place, this is the most visited place of Phuentsholing, you can book a cab or taxi to reach there from the Bhutan gate.
 Torsa tea garden will fall on the way, which surely refreshes your mind with its amazing view.
 You will find so many coaster buses that take you to Thimpu, it takes all most six hours to reach Thimpu or Paro.